ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

     - *> contracts.json* takes the result of the previous filter and saves it as a file called "contracts.json", in the current folder.
 7. Copy the file contracts.json to *assets/data/* in your repository, as explained in the previous section.

-### Actual Beneficiaries Data
+### Beneficial Owners Data

 In order to complement the contracting processes data, you can display relations between it and the people and enterprises behind the entities that appear on data published under OCDS.
 Relations are expressed as a hierarchy tree, where relations are established.
 They can be among companies, like a parent company and its subsidiaries; or among companies and people, like shareholders and board of directors members.
 This hierarchy tree allows establishing who the beneficial owners of the analyzed contracting processes are.

-> An Actual Beneficiary is any individual who, either directly or indirectly, owns, influences, controls and/or benefits of at least 5% of an asset through a corporation, commercial society or trust.
+> A Beneficial Owner is any individual who, either directly or indirectly, owns, influences, controls and/or benefits of at least 5% of an asset through a corporation, commercial society or trust.
-For more information about Actual Beneficiaries, click [here](https://www.colaboratorio.org/beneficiarios-reales-en-mexico/).
+For more information about Beneficial Owners, click [here](https://www.colaboratorio.org/beneficiarios-reales-en-mexico/).

-To create the Actual Beneficiaries dataset, download the template available in *assets/data/BO-template.csv*, and edit its values with a spreadsheet software, such as LibreOffice Calc, Excel, Google Spreadsheets, etc. The file contains the following columns:
+To create the Beneficial Owners dataset, download the template available in *assets/data/BO-template.csv*, and edit its values with a spreadsheet software, such as LibreOffice Calc, Excel, Google Spreadsheets, etc. The file contains the following columns:

 1. **NAME:** the entity name (individual or enterprise) as shown on the OCDS data.
 2. **TYPE_ENTITY:** "*company*" or "*individual*" depending on the entity defined on the first column.